pbleser-oc/opencloud/tests/README.md

 #### Local OpenCloud Tests (prefix `api`)

 The names of the full test suite make targets have the same naming as in the CI pipeline.
 See the available local OpenCloud specific test suites [here](https://github.com/opencloud-eu/opencloud/tree/main/tests/acceptance/features).
-They can be run with `decomposed` storage and `decomposeds3` storage.
+They can be run with `decomposed` storage, `decomposeds3` storage and `posix` storage

 For example, command: